Facultés Loyola Paris: History

+The Centre Sèvres was established in 1974 by merger of two prior Jesuit establishments, the Faculté de théologie Lyon-Fourvière in Lyon and the Centre culturel des Fontaines at Chantilly near Paris.

+The Lyon faculty was originally established in 1841 and hosted by a dedicated building complex erected in 1853, then suspended following The 1901 Law of Associations and re-established in 1926.
+The building was subsequently used from 1978 by the conservatoire à rayonnement régional de Lyon, then converted in 2022 into a Catholic cultural and museum facility.

+The estate around Château des Fontaines, originally developed by the Rothschild family, was purchased by the Jesuits in 1946 and converted into a cultural center opened to the public in 1970.
+The Company of Jesus eventually closed and sold it in 1998 as it struggled with property maintenance costs.

 Studies

 Following the Apostolic Constitution of Pope John Paul II on Catholic Universities and Ecclesiastical Faculties (Sapientia Christiana) of April 15, 1979, and the ordinances of the Congregation for Catholic Education, the canonical statutes of the centre were approved by Rome on June 18, 1986.
 The licentiate, master's degree, and PhD are offered in both philosophy and theology.

 The school of philosophy includes special emphases on aesthetics, biomedical ethics, and public ethics and international perspectives.
 It also hosts the Ricci Institute of Chinese Studies.
 The school of theology includes studies in ancient languages and patristics, religions and cultures, and spirituality and the religious life.

 There are approximately 250 students from 40 nations in the degree programmes along with around 1,750 auditors, with many from the United States.
 There are about 40 regular and 90 guest lecturers, from several European countries.

 The Centre organizes conferences on various topics, such as "Islam and Christianity: what dialogue is possible?" and "Called in the heart of the world with the heart of God" on secular institutes, along with symposia – "The Jesuits Today".